 STEP 7: Lay the second notched stick on top of the stack and secure the two popsicle sticks together with a rubber band as shown below.
 The V notches that you cut help to keep the rubber band in place.

 Create more leverage with your catapult by pushing the stack of popsicle sticks towards the notched ends connected by the rubber band.
-Read about the science behind this below!
+Make sure to read about the science behind this too!

 STEP 8: Attach a bottle cap to the popsicle stick with sticky dots or strong adhesive.
 Get ready to fire away!